 The Historical Society entered into an agreement with the Town of New Canaan to restore and maintain it.
 It raised funds that were matched by the CT Department of Culture & Tourism.
 Architect William Earls, working with the Historical Society, spent two years on the restoration work.
 Much of the fundraising was done in honor of New Canaan resident and design legend Jens Risom, and the main entertaining space is now called “The Jens Risom Room.”

-The Gores Pavilion is open to the public from May through October on Fridays, Saturdays and Sundays from 11-3 or by appointment.
+The Gores Pavilion is open to the public with limited hours on Fridays, Saturdays and Sundays from May 1 through November 2 or by appointment.